 This is the text that is sent via SMS to the user trying to authenticate with an SMS token.
 You can use the tags <otp> and <serial>.
+Texts containing whitespaces must be enclosed in single quotes.

 Starting with version 2.20 you can use the tag {challenge}.
 This will add the challenge data that was passed in the first authentication request in the challenge parameter.
 This could contain banking transaction data.